code4romania/seismic-risc/README.md

 ## Getting started

-Risc Seismic is a Django application, built on top of Python 3.x with a PostgreSQL database.
+Risc Seismic API is a Django application, built on top of Python 3.7+ with a PostgreSQL database, while the Client is a React single page application.

 ### Pre-requisites